jupyterhub/zero-to-jupyterhub-k8s/doc/source/turn-off.rst

 Amazon AWS
 ----------

+Make sure you have performed the cloud provider agnostic steps listed above before doing this!

 The easiest way to delete your cloud resources on AWS is to use their website.
 Go to the ``CloudFormation`` page.
 This should have a list of all